-- the remote computer runs an SSH-2 server (on TCP port 22) that supports SFTP or SCP, and firewall allows access to it;
+- the remote computer runs an SSH-2 server (on TCP port 22, or you can specify a "Custom port" in Options) that supports SFTP or SCP, and firewall allows access to it;

 - the remote user is allowed to access the SSH-server (the AllowUsers option).
 If scanning is done under the root user, the PermitRootLogin option should be set to yes;

 - the remote user must have administrative privileges (for Linux: be in the sudoers list if the user is other than root).

 The operating system should provide the agent with a number of utilities so it can collect all needed data from the computer.
 The list of utilities depends on the operating system configuration.
 If one of the utilities is not installed on the scanned computer, a message will be displayed in the appropriate category of the Common reports view.